iremlaletu/React-Projects/README.md

 ## Configuration Process

-- Follow these steps to properly configure your environment.
 - Each folder in this repository is separate and has its own setup and configuration.
 - You'll find a brief overview of each project along with its setup instructions.